-Of course you know what they say about best made plans.
-Camera was on the tripod and positioned for the impending darkness, when I saw those clouds I was complaining about started to light-up with the sunset.
+Of course, you know what they say about best-made plans.
+The camera was on the tripod and positioned for the impending darkness when I saw those clouds I was complaining about start to light up with the sunset.
 I sat for a few moments as the color was getting better and better.
 I foolishly tried to ignore it (but enjoy it) because my camera was already set for a night shot.
 I told myself how much of an idiot I was to not take advantage of the sunset.
-Finally I grabbed my camera off the tripod and was able to capture this photo.
+Finally, I grabbed my camera off the tripod and was able to capture this photo.

 P.S.
-After the sunset, the clouds hung around for another couple hours.
+After the sunset, the clouds hung around for another couple of hours.
 Long enough to block the Milky Way for my original desired composition.
-By the time the clouds did clear, the Milky Way was no longer in position for my hoped for photograph.
+By the time the clouds did clear, the Milky Way was no longer in position for my hoped-for photograph.